saisrikar8/algorithms/README.md

 Here is a simple implementation of the depth-first search algorithm using the previous <a href = "#treenode">TreeNode implementation</a> for the breadth-first search algorithm.

+This implementation is very similar to the <a href = "#bfs">previously shown breadth-first search implementation</a>.
+First, the tree is created.
+Then, the `findValueInTree()` method is called.
+This method then calls the `depthFirstSearch()` method, which finds the target value with the dfs algorithm.
+First, it will check the value of the node it is currently visiting.
+Then, if the current node has neighbors, the method will traverse through the `ArrayList<TreeNode>` of neighbors in a `for` loop.
+In each iteration of the `for` loop, the program will check if a neighbor has not already been visited.
+If it has been visited, the neighbor node will be ignored.
+If it hasn't been visited, the method will store the neighbor node in a queue and call the `depthFirstSearch()` method again where the `TreeNode root` parameter is the neighbor node.
+The method will continue to recurse until it reaches a dead-end, where all the neighbors of the node it is currently on are already visited.
+If the method doesn't find a matched node for the target value, the method will return null.

 ```java
 import java.util.ArrayList;
 import java.util.LinkedList;